Selamago

-Selamago is a woreda in the Southern Nations, Nationalities, and Peoples' Region of Ethiopia.
-Part of the Debub Omo Zone, Selamago is bordered on the south by Nyangatom, on the west and north by the Omo River which separates it from the Bench Maji, Keffa and Konta, on the northeast by the Gamo Gofa, on the east by the Basketo and Bako Gazer, and on the southeast by the Usno River which separates it from Bena Tsemay; the Mago River defines part of the boundary with Bako Gazer.
+Selamago is a woreda in the South Ethiopia Regional State.
+Part of the South Omo Zone, Selamago is bordered on the south by Nyangatom, on the west and north by the Omo River which separates it from the Bench Maji, Keffa and Konta, on the northeast by the Gamo Gofa, on the east by the Basketo and Bako Gazer, and on the southeast by the Usno River which separates it from Bena Tsemay; the Mago River defines part of the boundary with Bako Gazer.
 The administrative center of Selamago is Hana.

 Overview

 The highest point in this woreda is Mount Smith (2560 meters); other notable peaks include Mount Dara.
 Rivers in this woreda include the Hana.
 The southern part of Selamago along the Mago and Usno rivers, a length of about 20 kilometers, is included in the Mago National Park.
 To the north of it is Tama Wildlife Reserve.
 According to a 2004 report, Selamago had no all-weather roads and 185 kilometers of dry-weather roads, for an average road density of 44 kilometers per 1000 square kilometers.

 David Turton describes this area as one of the most isolated in Ethiopia: the Omo and Mago rivers make access difficult and the conquering armies of Menelik II bypassed it.
 Although the occupying Italians briefly occupied a military post along the Omo in what later became Selamago in 1940, it was not until the 1970s that direct Ethiopian administration reached this area.